eightlimbed/project-euler/README.md

 # project_euler
-Using Ruby to solve some of the problems on Project Euler (https://projecteuler.net/)
+This repo is for educational purposes.

+It's where I will be storing my solutions to the problems from ProjectEuler (https://projecteuler.net/).

 Warning: the solutions are shown in the comments.

+Thanks for stopping by :)